 Weather in April

-The weather in April in Zion National Park is pleasant, not being too cold or too hot.
+The weather during April in Zion National Park is pleasant, not too cold or too hot.
 Typically it is warm and sunny with 6 days of rain on average and no more snow.
 The daily average high is 73°F degrees (23°C).
 The average overnight low is 43°F degrees (6°C).

 Good to know: While rainfall is at its highest in March, flash floods are still a risk in April.
 Check the weather forecast at the Lodge as some canyons may be closed if there is a chance of rain.